ibm-cloud-docs/account/faqs-resources.md

 Yes, you can.
 To access your usage dashboard, go to **Manage** &gt; **Billing and usage** in the console.
 Select **Usage** to view a summary of the usage by resource group for the account.

-## Who can add tags to a resource?
+## Who can attach tags to a resource?
 {: #tag-faq}
 {: faq}

-Any user assigned the correct access for the specific type of resource can add tags.
+Any user assigned the correct access for the specific type of resource can attach tags.
 When a resource is tagged, it is visible to all users who have read access to the resource.
-However, to add or remove a tag from a resource, certain access roles or permissions are required depending on the resource type.
-For example, for any resources that are managed by using IAM, you must be assigned the Editor or Administrator role on the resource.
+However, to attach or detach a tag on a resource, certain access roles or permissions are required depending on the resource type and the tag type.
+For example, to attach user tags to any of the resources that are managed by using IAM, you must be assigned the Editor or Administrator role on the resource.

+You can attach access management tags to IAM-enabled resources only.
+{: note}

 For more information about the required access for other resources types, see [Tagging permissions](/docs/account?topic=account-access#tagging-permissions).

 ## Where can I find my resources in the {{site.data.keyword.Bluemix_notm}} console?
 {: #slitems}